 - a ticket (usually in an amount of $237), and

-- one point placed on the motorist’s DMV driving record.
+- one point placed on your DMV driving record.

-If a person earns enough points within a 1-, 2- or 3-year period, the DMV can:
+If you earn enough points within a 1-, 2- or 3-year period, the DMV can:

-- suspend, or even revoke, his/her driving privileges.
+- suspend, or even revoke, your driving privileges.

-Note too that, in response to traffic violations, insurance companies can increase a driver’s insurance rates.
+Note too that, in response to traffic violations, insurance companies can increase your insurance rates.

 4. What happens if I ignore the ticket?

-When a person is issued a traffic ticket in California, he/she has to sign a written promise to appear in court.
+When you are issued a traffic ticket in California, you have to sign a written promise to appear in court.

-If the party willfully fails to appear as promised, he/she commits the offense of “failing to appear,” per VC 40508.4
+If you willfully fail to appear as promised, you commit the offense of “failing to appear,” per VC 40508.4

 A violation of this law is charged as a misdemeanor.
 The penalties are: